Skip to main content

 When you are ready to plan your course of study, consult with our Undergraduate Advisor!

-Partnerships Within the University
+Partnerships within the University

 Classics has a close association with the University of Pittsburgh's Departments of History, History of Art and Architecture, History and Philosophy of Science, and Philosophy, and various interdisciplinary programs, including Cultural Studies and Medieval and Renaissance Studies.
 In cooperation with the Departments of Philosophy and History and Philosophy of Science, the Department of Classics sponsors the graduate Program in Classics, Philosophy, and Ancient Science (CPAS).